Sabotage (1936 film): Production

 Hitchcock wanted to cast Robert Donat – with whom he had previously worked in The 39 Steps (1935) – as Spencer, but was forced to cast another actor (John Loder) owing to Donat's chronic asthma.
 According to Hitchcock, in his interviews with the French director François Truffaut, Alexander Korda, to whom Donat was under contract, refused to release him.
 Hitchcock, who was not happy with Loder's casting, later commented, "The actor we got wasn't suitable, and I was forced to rewrite the dialogue during the shooting".
+Charles Bennett says Sylvia Sidney was upset when Loder was cast because she agreed to make the film to work with Donat.

 Hitchcock also chose the young Bobby Rietti – later known as Robert Rietti – to play the part of Steve, but was not able to sign him for legal reasons.

 Reception

 Frank S. Nugent of The New York Times praised the film as "a masterly exercise in suspense."
 Variety wrote, "Competent and experienced hand of the director is apparent throughout this production, which is a smart one and executed in a business-like manner from start to finish."
 However, the review noted that the motivation of the terrorists "is not made clear.
 As a result, the audience watches the piece and its suspensive moments with interest, and when it is over, is still hazy as to the why and wherefore."
 Harrison's Reports called it "A thrilling melodrama," adding that Hitchcock "again shows his skill in building up a situation to a tense climax."
 The Monthly Film Bulletin wrote, "The individual genius of Hitchcock is very clearly shown in the distinctive and original direction," and called Oscar Homolka's performance "remarkable."
 John Mosher of The New Yorker called it "rather exciting for the most part.
 It's a lively, minor Alfred Hitchcock picture."
 Writing for The Spectator, Graham Greene gave the film a good review, pronouncing that "in Sabotage for the first time [Hitchcock] has really 'come off'".
 Greene identified the children's matinée scene as an "ingenious and pathetic twist stamped as Mr Hitchcock's own", and he praised the melodrama present in the screenplay writing, the dialogue, and the acting cast generally.
 Greene's only complaint was in relation to the acting of the "unconvincing" detective (Loder) and the "invincibl[y] distaste[ful]" prep school student (Tester).

-Sabotage garnered 92% approval on Rotten Tomatoes, with an average rating of 7.4/10.
+Sabotage has a 92% "fresh" score on Rotten Tomatoes, with an average rating of 7.4/10.